English freemasonry has been in existence since 1751 and the basis of the ritual dramas has not changed.

 This brief explanation is meant to provide an ‘easy read’ approach to freemasonry in general however we have produced a more in-depth guidance with connections to our lodge for you to download…

-If you are interested and would like to know more about Freemasonry or our Lodge, why not contact our secretary Paul Thurgood by completing the enquiry form.
+And would you like to know more about Freemasonry or our Lodge, why not email our secretary Paul Thurgood by clicking the button below:

 If you would like to join us Paul will guide you through the necessary procedures in becoming a freemason…